 Trade references, otherwise known as vendors or suppliers, are companies who have extended you credit on terms -- which means they have invoiced you for a product or service and have NOT required you to pay for the purchase before or at the time you took delivery.
 Basically, D&B is seeking information from the companies that have "trusted" you to pay them later, and how you repaid that trust.
 This payment history will either reflect positively when your vendor states "Sure!
 John always pays his bills on time!" or negatively if they say "John always pays his bills 5-10 days past the due date."
 And it can be detrimental if the vendor says "I had to take John to collection and he still hasn't paid that bill."

 D&B gathers this information, validates it's source, and then discloses the data to other companies who are considering offering John credit so they can either (a) be confident he will pay them on time, (b) take steps to make sure the bill will get paid on time, or (c) refuse to extend John any credit at all.
 D&B helps companies mitigate the risk by allowing lenders to see historical data from other's experiences and decide for themselves.
 The more positive information you can get into your credit profile, the lower the risk.
 The presence of negative data, or in some cases an absence of any data at all, makes lenders leery and likely will stunt a company's ability to grow and achieve more credit.

 For those who are not well-versed in credit terms, here is a quick lesson:

 CREDIT EXPERIENCES: (These are beneficial to boosting your credit profile.)

 • Net10: Bill must be paid in full within 10 days of purchase

 • Net30: Bill must be paid in full within 30 days of purchase

-• Approx: Open-ended agreement that the bill will be paid in full when you get paid for a specific job
+• Approx: Open-ended agreement that the bill will be paid on a specific date

 NON-CREDIT EXPERIENCES: (May help achieve a Paydex, but are not beneficial to your credit profile.)